Science Lab Workstation Concepts: Understanding Laboratory Design, Equipment, and Safety

 • Safety equipment such as eye wash stations and fire extinguishers

-Importance: Why Laboratory Workstation Design Matters Today
+Why Laboratory Workstation Design Matters Today

-Support for advanced technology
+Support for Advanced Technology

 Scientific FieldCommon Workstation EquipmentPurpose